What is Microblading? What is the difference between this and “Combo Brows” or “Powder Brows”?

-- Feel free to come in with their brow makeup on so I can see your every day look you prefer.
+- Feel free to come in with their brow makeup on so I can see the every day look you prefer.
 Reference pictures of shapes and colors of brows are always welcomed.
-We will then work together to create the perfect brows!
+We will then work together to create your perfect brows!

 After your procedure, clients MUST follow these instructions:

 - In the first hour after the procedure, blot with a moist towelette to absorb any lymph fluid that may weep after the treatment.
 This will help to reduce the scabbing in the coming days.